samanrashidii/Etkalike/README.md

-# etline - Ecommerce HTML Template
+# etline | E-Commerce HTML Template

 etline is an ecommerce template developed step-by-step from scratch and completed by using some plugins.